69th Indiana Infantry Regiment: Service

-The 69th Indiana Infantry was organized at Richmond, Indiana, and mustered in for a three-year enlistment on August 19, 1862, under the command of Colonel Thomas Warren Bennett.
+The 69th Indiana Infantry was organized at Richmond, Indiana, and mustered in for a three-year enlistment on August 19, 1862, under the command of Colonel Thomas W. Bennett.

 The regiment was attached to Manson's Brigade, Army of Kentucky, Department of the Ohio.
 Attached to 1st Brigade, 9th Division, Right Wing, XIII Corps, Department of the Tennessee, to December 1862.
 1st Brigade, 3rd Division, Sherman's Yazoo Expedition, to January 1863.
 1st Brigade, 9th Division, XIII Corps, Army of the Tennessee, to July 1863.
 3rd Brigade, 1st Division, XIII Corps, Army of the Tennessee, to August 1863, and Department of the Gulf to March 1864.
 2nd Brigade, 1st Division, XIII Corps, to June 1864.
 2nd Brigade, 3rd Division, XIX Corps, Department of the Gulf, to December 1864.
 District of Southern Alabama, Department of the Gulf, December 1864.
 3rd Brigade, Reserve Corps, Military Division West Mississippi, to February 1865.
 2nd Brigade, 2nd Division, Reserve Corps, Military Division West Mississippi, February, 1865.
 2nd Brigade, 2nd Division, XIII Corps, Military Division West Mississippi, to July 1865.

 The 69th Indiana Infantry mustered out of service July 5, 1865.